nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 [http://kb.daisy.org/publishing/docs/html/emphasis.html](http://kb.daisy.org/publishing/docs/html/emphasis.html)

+Please take care that text marked up with em or strong is identical with the original book.
+Do not include space or punctuation which is not emphasised in the original.
+Words in em or strong at the end of sentences should not include end-of-sentence punctuation, like full stops, unless the whole sentence is emphasised.
+If a sentence ends with an emphasised word, and the next sentence begins with a new emphasised word, make sure the words are marked up using separate instances of em or strong, and that the end-of-sentence punctuation is not included.

 #### 3.3.10 Poetry and Verse

 Poetry, song lyrics or any content written in verse, where lines of text must be preserved just as they are in the source material, is required to be marked up with `<div class="verse">`.